Determining if a Trial or Settlement is More Beneficial for a Case

 If a settlement isn’t reached, the remaining option may be going to trial.
 The plaintiff’s, as well as the defendant’s attorney, will have the opportunity to argue the case before a judge or jury.
 Both sides will have equal opportunity to present their understanding of the case and interpretation of the facts.
 A jury trial will require a significant investment of time and resources for proper preparation.
 Should either side receive a decision they don’t agree with, they have the ability to appeal the decision to a higher court.
 Settlements are usually not able to be appealed.

 There are certain situations where a jury trial is the best option.
 It is possible for a trial to result in a larger amount of compensation for the plaintiff when compared to what is offered during a settlement.
 It is a situation where a plaintiff may be awarded economic as well as non-economic damages and punitive damages.

 There are times when a case can be very complicated.
 It is possible to ask for the outcome of a lawsuit to be determined by a judge.
 This is known as a bench trial.
 In a complex case, this could benefit both sides.
 The judge will have the experience and knowledge necessary to understand all of the legal jargon.
 Many legal terms confuse a jury.
 This is also an opportunity for a defendant to refute the claims of the plaintiff.
 They will be able to call their own witnesses as well as experts.
 In some cases, a defendant will benefit most from a jury trial.
 It will provide an opportunity for a defense attorney to explain their client’s position regarding all of the claims made by the plaintiff.

 Tate Law Group can help.
-Our Savannah law office has assisted many clients find the result they deserved from both jury trial and out of court settlement.
+Our Savannah law office has assisted many clients in finding the result they deserved from both jury trial and out of court settlement.
 Call us today if you need legal help.